Vraxen/Reflex-2.0/README.md

 # Social Media
-you can find out social media here
+you can find our social media here

 TikTok : https://www.tiktok.com/@rustscripter